 29.5 points, 13.6 rebounds, 5.6 assists

 Coming off his first league MVP, Giannis Antetokounmpo followed it up with one of the best individual seasons to date.
-Leading the Bucks to the best record in the NBA, Antetokounmpo was able to secure not only the MVP trophy but also the Defensive Player of the Year award, becoming only the third player to do so in a single season.
+Leading the Bucks to the best record in the NBA, Antetokounmpo was able to secure not only the MVP trophy but was also voted the Defensive Player of the Year, becoming only the third player to win both in a single season.

 2018-19 Giannis Antetokounmpo: Millwauke Bucks